Now that we’re firmly into January, it’s time to determine what my goals for the year are.

 As I shared last week, I did great on everything on that list — except my revisions and querying — you know, the parts of the list that actually get me closer to publication.
 Does anyone else see the problem here?

 This year?
-This year my focus is on revisions and querying/submitting.
+This year my focus is on writing, revisions, and querying/submitting.

 As always, I like to set SMART goals –